God's Covenants: The Backbone of Redemption

 The invitation stands today: Enter the New Covenant by grace through faith in Jesus.

-For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God.
+for by grace you have been saved through faith, and that not of yourselves; it is the gift of God

-— Ephesians 2:8, ESV
+— Ephesians 2:8, WEB

 Next